-On August 22, 2016, Rusoro Mining Limited, a Canadian gold miner, won a nearly \$1 billion ICSID award against the government of Venezuela for the expropriation of Rusoro's gold-mining assets, which totals almost \$1.4 billion with interest and costs.
+On Aug.
+22, 2016, Rusoro Mining Ltd., a Canadian gold miner, won a nearly \$1 billion ICSID award against the government of Venezuela for the expropriation of Rusoro's gold-mining assets, which totals almost \$1.4 billion with interest and costs.[20]
 In October 2016, Rusoro filed a petition to confirm the arbitration award in the U.S. District Court for the District of Columbia, which was granted on March 1, 2018.

-On May 7, 2018, Rusoro filed a lawsuit against Venezuela and PDVSA in the U.S. District Court for the Southern District of Texas, seeking, much like Crystallex in Delaware, to enforce the judgment against the Republic by attaching PDVSA's assets (including its shares in PDV Holdings) on alter ego grounds and arguing that PDVSA and its subsidiaries unlawfully transferred assets to repatriate their wealth and therefore shield those assets from creditors like Rusoro.
-Because PDVSA has at least sixty days to respond to this complaint and the Delaware court is expected to rule by June 30, 2018, the outcome of Rusoro's suit could be influenced, if not practically foreclosed, were the Delaware court to rule in Crystallex's favor on the alter ego claim or if ConocoPhillips promptly obtains confirmation of its ICC Award against PDVSA from the federal court in New York and then seeks to enforce it against PDVSA's shares in PDV Holdings, before Rusoro can litigate its alter ego claim to judgment in Texas.
+On May 7, 2018, Rusoro filed a lawsuit against Venezuela and PDVSA in the U.S. District Court for the Southern District of Texas, seeking, much like Crystallex in Delaware, to enforce the judgment against the republic by attaching PDVSA's assets (including its shares in PDV Holdings) on alter ego grounds and arguing that PDVSA and its subsidiaries unlawfully transferred assets to repatriate their wealth and therefore shield those assets from creditors like Rusoro.[21]
+Because PDVSA has at least 60 days to respond to this complaint and the Delaware court is expected to rule by June 30, 2018, the outcome of Rusoro's suit could be influenced, if not practically foreclosed, were the Delaware court to rule in Crystallex's favor on the alter ego claim or if ConocoPhillips promptly obtains confirmation of its ICC award against PDVSA from the federal court in New York and then seeks to enforce it against PDVSA's shares in PDV Holdings, before Rusoro can litigate its alter ego claim to judgment in Texas.[22]

-d.
 Oi European Group

-On March 10, 2015, an ICSID Tribunal issued a \$462 million award in favor of Oi European Group B.V. ("OIEG") for claims arising out of the expropriation of OIEG's property in Venezuela.
-After Venezuela failed to pay the award, OIEG commenced proceedings in the U.S. District Courts in Washington D.C. and New York seeking recognition and enforcement of the award.
-OIEG dismissed the New York action and is proceeding exclusively in Washington D.C.
+On March 10, 2015, an ICSID tribunal issued a \$462 million award in favor of Oi European Group BV, or

+OIEG, for claims arising out of the expropriation of OIEG's property in Venezuela.
+After Venezuela failed to pay the award, OIEG commenced proceedings in U.S. district courts in Washington, D.C., and New York seeking recognition and enforcement of the award.
+OIEG dismissed the New York action and is proceeding exclusively in Washington.

-In the Washington D.C. action, Venezuela moved to dismiss OEIG's enforcement action and alternatively argued for a stay of the case pending the resolution of its ICSID annulment proceeding.
-The court granted the stay and ordered the parties to report developments in the
+In the Washington action, Venezuela moved to dismiss OEIG's enforcement action and alternatively argued for a stay of the case pending the resolution of its ICSID annulment proceeding.
+The court granted the stay and ordered the parties to report developments in the annulment proceedings.
+[23] As a practical matter, the stay freezes OIEG enforcement efforts in the United States pending resolution of the annulment proceeding.